MdIqubal/Recyclable-Scroll-Rect/README.md

  ## Summary

  Using the default scroll-rect to create lists with huge number of items results in a laggy performance.
 Specially when creating a list with hundreds or thousands of elements it becomes impossible to use the scroll rect with the default approach i.e instantiating that many items.
-Recyclable scroll rect  reuses or recycles the least no of cells required to fill the viewport.
+Recyclable Scroll Rect  reuses or recycles the least number of cells required to fill the viewport.
 As a result any number of items can be shown in the list without any performance hit.
 Currently only vertical single item list is supported.
  RoadMap (based on feedback):
  1. Horizontal list
  2. Gird view